Loammi Baldwin

-Baldwin is known as the Father of American Civil Engineering.
-His five sons, Cyrus Baldwin (1773–1854), Benjamin Franklin Baldwin (1777–1821), Loammi Baldwin, Jr. (1780–1834), James Fowle Baldwin (1782–1862), and George Rumford Baldwin (1798–1888), were also well-known engineers.
+He is known as one of the earliest American civil engineers.
+His son, Loammi Jr., has been called "the Father of Civil Engineering in America" by the Charlestown Historical Society, though similar titles have also been applied to others, such as Benjamin Wright.
+Baldwin's five sons, Cyrus Baldwin (1773–1854), Benjamin Franklin Baldwin (1777–1821), Loammi Baldwin Jr. (1780–1838), James Fowle Baldwin (1782–1862), and George Rumford Baldwin (1798–1888), were also well-known engineers.
 He surveyed and was responsible for the construction of the Middlesex Canal, but today he is perhaps best remembered for the Baldwin apple which he developed at his farm, or rather he recognized its potential and propagated it throughout the northeast.
 The apple had been discovered on the farm of John Ball in Wilmington, Massachusetts, around 1750, and named Woodpecker by a later owner of the farm.
 Colonel Baldwin's promotion of the apple occurred after 1784.
 He was also a surveyor and plantation co-owner in Hartford, Maine, which at that time was known as East Butterfield.

 Education

 Baldwin attended grammar school in Woburn, Massachusetts.
 Later he would walk from North Woburn to Cambridge with his younger friend and childhood neighbor, Benjamin Thompson, later Count Rumford, to attend the lectures of Professor John Winthrop at Harvard College.
 He and Thompson performed their own experiments at home.
 Baldwin received a Master of Arts degree from Harvard in 1785.